jcalvillo31/ch_privacy/index.md

 **Privacy Policy**

-CH Boss Tracker collects only the minimal data required to provide a functional and secure experience.
-We do not use your data for tracking or advertising purposes.
+Celtic Heroes Companion collects only the minimal data required to provide a functional and secure experience.
+Your data is not used for tracking or advertising purposes.

 **Information We Collect**